SushantKun/Pawshu-V2/server/README.md

 - JWT tokens are used for authentication
 - CORS is enabled for frontend communication
 - Environment variables are used for sensitive data

+## Payment Integrations

+### Khalti Payment Gateway

+This project integrates the Khalti Payment Gateway using the Web Checkout method.
+The integration follows these steps:

+1. **Server Side Integration**

+   - The server initiates a payment through the Khalti API (`/epayment/initiate/`)
+   - When the user completes the payment, Khalti redirects to our callback URL
+   - The server verifies the payment using Khalti's lookup API (`/epayment/lookup/`)

+2. **Client Side Integration**

+   - The client redirects the user to Khalti's payment URL
+   - After payment completion, the user is redirected back to our success page
+   - The success page verifies the payment status with our server

+3. **Environment Variables**

+   - `KHALTI_SECRET_KEY`: Your Khalti secret key for API authentication
+   - `KHALTI_PUBLIC_KEY`: Your Khalti public key (used on the client side)

+4. **Testing**

+   - Use Khalti's sandbox environment (`https://dev.khalti.com/api/v2/`) for testing
+   - Use test phone numbers: 9800000000-9800000005
+   - Use test MPIN: 1111
+   - Use test OTP: 987654

+5. **API Endpoints**
+   - POST `/orders/khalti-payment`: Initiates a Khalti payment
+   - GET `/orders/verify-khalti`: Verifies a Khalti payment

+### eSewa Payment Gateway

+// ... existing eSewa documentation if any ...

+## License

+// ... existing license information ...